 - Do your own artwork, by hand or on the computer.
 This is how my wife and I launched our business.
 She’s excellent at drawing.
-We use a free app called Cam Scanner to scan pictures of her artwork (thus creating them into web files).
-Then we built a social media presence, opened a Shopify store, and used several of the free Shopify programs to print our designs onto EVERYTHING!
+We used a free app called Cam Scanner to scan pictures of her artwork (thus creating them into web files).
+Then we built a social media presence, opened a Shopify store, and used several of the free Shopify apps to print our designs onto EVERYTHING!
 Mugs, canvas wall prints, flags, yoga mats, t-shirts, hoodies, sweaters – you name it.
 This is my #1 recommended method, but you have to customize your plan to what works for you.

-2. If you don’t have drawing or designing skills, don’t sweat it.
-It may cost you a little bit more (we got our designs totally free), but you can get designs from pro freelancer desingers for pretty cheap on Fiverr.
-And if you don’t want the extra challenge of running your own store, you can sell on online marketplaces like Etsy, where many of these print-on-demand companies will integrate.
-Amazon also has a print-on-demand option called Merch by Amazon, where you essentially license out your work and make commissions when your shirts sell on Amazon, but this method is not necessarily recommended because it’s closed, and you have to qualify for it with Amazon.
+- If you don’t have drawing or designing skills, don’t sweat it.
+It may cost you a little bit more (we got our designs totally free), but you can get designs from pro freelancer designers for pretty cheap on Fiverr or Freelancer.com.
+And if you don’t want the extra challenge of owning your own store, you can sell on online marketplaces like Etsy, where many of these print-on-demand companies will integrate.
+Amazon also has a print-on-demand option called Merch by Amazon, where you essentially license out your work and make commissions when your shirts sell on Amazon, but this method is not necessarily recommended because it’s a closed program, meaning you have to qualify for it with Amazon.

 The designs can have any artwork on them, sort of like this (if goblins holding sea horses happen to be your thing):

 Or it can have words with jokes, popular slogans, or messages that people connect with:

 Making this decision depends on who you are, and what your natural skills are.
 Both approaches work.